 - 1. The waterproofing membrane shall be tested for leaks by either flood testing the area or Electronic Field Vector Mapping: - a.
-Flood Testing: Completed roofs shall be tested for leaks and flood testing. - a.
-Electronic Field Vector Mapping (EFVM)/Leak Detection (Green Roofs w/ PVC/KEE Membrane Only): - i.
-Prior to green roof installation, comprehensive roof leak detection shall be performed to confirm water-tightness.
-Refer to GW Design Standards, 07 33 63, Vegetated Roofing, for additional information.
+Flood Testing: Completed roofs shall be tested for leaks and flood testing. - b.
+Electronic Field Vector Mapping (EFVM)/Leak Detection (Green Roofs w/ PVC/KEE Membrane Only): - Prior to green roof installation, comprehensive roof leak detection shall be performed to confirm water-tightness.
+Refer to GW Design Standards, 07 33 63, Vegetated Roofing, for additional information. - c.
+A water-based, electrically conductive primer shall be used if applicable to the roof type and if the method is acceptable by the roof membrane manufacturer. - i.
+Basis of Design Product and Manufacturer: - a.)
+TruGround Conductive Primer